 Class IV Laser Therapy

 Pelvic Health Physiotherapy

-At Calgary Core Physiotherapy, we focus on getting to the core issues of your injury, instead of just putting “bandaids” on your pain.
+We focus on getting to the Core issues of your injury.
+Not just putting 'bandaids' on your pain.

 Our personalized treatment approach involves:

 - Attentively listening to you regarding your pain and problems, and performing a thorough evaluation of your injury

 - Gathering all pertinent information and providing you with a diagnosis

 - Teaching you about your injury and answering any questions you may have

 - Choosing and combining the most effective treatments to help you get better and faster, using our experience and knowledge of up-to-date research

 - Communicating with your existing health care team, or when necessary, providing you a referral to our strong network of sports medicine and pain physicians, podiatrists, registered massage therapists, Pilates instructors, yoga instructors, and personal fitness trainers